-Before you commit or sign any contract, find out when they are available to do the initial treatment and ask about their practice for follow up appointments.
+Before you commit or sign any contract, find out when they are available to do the initial treatment and ask about their practice for follow-up appointments if they are needed.

 Another factor that affects how long it takes to get rid of bed bugs is understanding that you will be responsible for preparing the room for treatment.

-Allow yourself plenty of time to accomplish this before they come to treat.
-Not only does proper preparation increase the effectiveness of the treatment, insufficient preparation may cause the company to reschedule/delay the treatment.
+Allow yourself plenty of time to accomplish this before they come to treat you.
+Not only does proper preparation increase the effectiveness of the treatment, but insufficient preparation may also cause the company to reschedule/delay the treatment.

 How to Get Rid of Bed Bugs Fast

-Traditional Chemical Bed Bug Treatment – An insecticide based treatment is a much more affordable option than a heat treatment, but it does require patience.
+Traditional Chemical Bed Bug Treatment – An insecticide-based treatment is a much more affordable option than heat treatment, but it does require patience.
 Bed bugs that are accessed directly during your treatment will die quickly.
 However, most of the time bed bugs contact the insecticide indirectly, meaning they walk on it during their evening search for a meal.
 Bed bugs only come out of hiding for a meal every 3-7 days.
 Most insecticides do not kill the bed bug eggs either.
-A follow up pesticide application is generally necessary to kill the nymphs that have hatched from the eggs since the first application.
+A follow-up pesticide application may be necessary to kill the nymphs that have hatched from the eggs since the first application.
 The goal of this application is to kill the nymphs before they become adults that are capable of reproducing.
 Although chemical control for bed bugs is effective, it is not the fastest way to kill bedbugs.